Ringmer

+The name Ringmer originates from Ryngemere meaning 'circular pool'.

 Description

 Ringmer is one of the largest villages in Southern England.
 There has been human habitation since at least Roman times.
 The parish church, dedicated to St Mary, was probably built in the 13th century.
 One of its rectors, named to the living in 1533, was William Levett, named in the same year as rector of Buxted, and one of the most improbable figures in English ecclesiastical history.

 Ringmer has two schools, Ringmer Primary School for ages 4–11 and King's Academy (formerly Ringmer Community College) for students aged 11–18.

 The symbol of Ringmer is a tortoise named Timothy, after the female tortoise that the naturalist Gilbert White carried back to Selborne in Hampshire in 1780.
 White’s aunt Rebecca Snooke lived in Delves House where Timothy had the run of the courtyard garden.
 Timothy died in 1794, a year after White.

 Governance

-Ringmer is part of the electoral ward of Ouse Valley and Ringmer.
+Ringmer is part of the Lewes District Council electoral ward of Ouse Valley and Ringmer.
 The population of this ward at the 2011 census was 6,422.
+It is in the Ringmer and Lewes Bridge Division of East Sussex County Council.

+The UK Parliament constituency for Ringmer is Lewes.
+The Liberal Democrat Norman Baker served as the constituency MP from 1997 until 2015, when Conservative Maria Caulfield was elected.
+As of July 2024 Liberal Democrat James MacCleary is the MP.

+Prior to Brexit in 2020, Ringmer was part of the South East England constituency in the European Parliament.